scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 To set it up, simply go to the [codecov app][] page and follow the instructions to activate it for your repository.
 Once the activation is completed, go back to the `Actions` tab and re-run the failing workflows.

-The workflows should now succeed and you will be able to find the code coverage at this link: `https://app.codecov.io/gh/{{cookiecutter.github_user}}/{{cookiecutter.project_name}}`.
-You might have to wait couple of minutes and the coverage of this repository should be ~60%.
+The workflows should now succeed, and you will be able to find the code coverage at this link: `https://app.codecov.io/gh/{{cookiecutter.github_user}}/{{cookiecutter.project_name}}`.
+You might have to wait a couple of minutes and the coverage of this repository should be ~60%.

 If your repository is private, you will have to specify an additional token in the repository secrets.
 In brief, you need to: